Akhil-Krishnan/Covid-19-Data-Visualisation/README.md

 ## Novel coronavirus (COVID-19)

+A small Data visualization project using Novel coronavirus (COVID-19) dataset.
-Data visualization of Covid-19 cases in the world. visualizing in line graph and Map
+Data visualizing in line graph and Map

+You will get the dataset from https://github.com/CSSEGISandData/COVID-19 github account.